Riemann-Roch coefficients for Kleinian orbisurfaces: Abstract

 \section{Abstract}

 Suppose \(\mathcal{S}\) is a smooth, proper, and tame Deligne-Mumford stack.
-The To\"en-Hirzebruch-Riemann-Roch Theorem requires correction terms to the standard formula involving components of the inertia stack.
-We explicitly compute these correction terms for \(\mathcal{S}\) a surface with stabilizers of types ADE.
+To\"en's Grothendieck-Riemann-Roch theorem requires correction terms, involving components of the inertia stack, to the standard formula for schemes.
+We give a brief overview of To\"en's Grothendieck-Riemann-Roch theorem, and explicitly compute the correction terms in the case of an orbifold surface with stabilizers of types ADE.